-The new drama is based on two works by bestselling historical writer Philippa Gregory – The Constant Princess and The King’s Curse – and sets out to challenge the popular perception of her as “an unwanted and burdensome wife”, said a statement from showrunners Emma Frost and Matthew Graham.
+The new drama is based on two works by bestselling historical writer Philippa Gregory – The Constant Princess and The King’s Curse – and sets out to challenge the popular perception of her as “an unwanted and burdensome wife”, say showrunners Emma Frost and Matthew Graham.

 The wedding and marriage of Catherine of Aragon and Prince Arthur

 Catherine of Aragon was born in the Archbishop’s Palace of Alcalá de Henares, near Madrid, on 15 or 16 December 1485, just four months after a Welshman by the name of Henry Tudor seized the English crown.
 The betrothal of Catherine, the daughter of Isabella of Castile and Ferdinand of Aragon, and Arthur, the Prince of Wales and son of King Henry VII and Elizabeth of York, signalled a pivotal alliance between the kingdoms of England and Spain.
 The 1489 Anglo-Spanish treaty of Medina del Campo had first set out the plans for Arthur to marry the youngest child of the powerful Catholic monarchs, and the union between the children signalled Henry VII’s ambitions for the Tudor dynasty.

 England’s king had elaborate plans to welcome the young princess to England, filled with pomp, ceremony and theatrical entertainment.
 However, her arrival was delayed by poor weather, the dangerous crossing taking longer than expected.
 She landed at Plymouth in October 1501, her journey to London becoming a rapid progress.
 Her retinue included Iberian Moor Catalina de Cardones (played in the drama by Stephanie Levi-John), who served Catherine for 26 years as the lady of the bedchamber.
 Catalina served her mistress for 26 years as the lady of the bedchamber and was married to a “Hace ballestas”, a crossbowman also of Moorish origin (in the show, Oviedo).